maravento/blackip/README.md

 #### ⚠️ WARNING: BEFORE YOU CONTINUE!

-Update and debugging can take and consume many hardware resources and bandwidth.
-It is not recommended to run it on production equipment / La actualización y depuración puede tardar y consumir muchos recursos de hardware y ancho de banda.
-No se recomienda ejecutarla en equipos en producción
+This section is only to explain how update and optimization process works.
+It is not necessary for user to run it.
+This process can take time and consume a lot of hardware and bandwidth resources, therefore it is recommended to use test equipment / Esta sección es únicamente para explicar cómo funciona el proceso de actualización y optimización.
+No es necesario que el usuario la ejecute.
+Este proceso puede tardar y consumir muchos recursos de hardware y ancho de banda, por tanto se recomienda usar equipos de pruebas

 ##### BlackIP Update